 If you are a student experiencing a financial crisis, the Student Support Foundation may be able to provide help.

-- Funding is only granted for those students currently enrolled and taking classes at Plymouth State University.
+- Funding is available for students currently enrolled and taking classes at Plymouth State University.

 - Requests are accepted the week before the start of a semester through the week before finals each semester.
-A student board reviews and decides on all applications when school is in session and does not convene during Winterim or the summer.
+A student board reviews and decides on all applications when school is in session.

 - Examples of items that can be funded with a grant:

-- Initial payment toward a future emergency medical or dental procedure
+- Initial payment toward a future emergency medical expense

 - Examples of items that cannot be funded with a grant:

-- Counseling services (provided free by the Counseling & Human Relations Center on campus)
+- Counseling services (provided by the Counseling & Human Relations Center)

 - Cell phones/cell phone bills

 - Parking tickets